slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ---
 ### On deceiving

+*'A man is not deceived by others, he deceives himself.' -- Goethe*

+If we play by the rules too strictly, if we take them too literally, we are crushed by those around us who are not so foolish.

 > *'Appear weak when you are strong and strong when you are weak' -- Sun Tzu*

 > *'By seeming stronger than you are, perhaps through an occasional act that is reckless and bold, you can deter the enemy from attacking you.'*